MitchTODO/iOS-DogClassifier-App/readme.md

 ## Networking

 The "dog.ceo" api is used to display dog images based on breed.
 When the app first launches a get-request is executed to retrieve a list of all dog-breeds the api supports.
 This is used to prevent errors and match model output to the api breed endpoint.
 "Get" function, found in "RequestHandler/request.swift", handles all asynchronous requests.
-After the DogBreedImageViewController is presented, the breed name associated with pressed table cell is used to build a url path.
+After the DogBreedImageViewController is displayed, the breed name associated with pressed table cell is used to build a url path.
 The fully constructed url retrieves all image urls associated with the selected breed.
 Each cell created is matched with a single image url used to executes an asynchronous request.

 _Note: All network request use the same "get" function within "RequestHandler/request.swift" (68-78)_